 Unfortunately, keyboards are not the only offenders in the workplace IT department.
 Germs can find a home on tablets for as long as four days.
 A tablet’s glass screen can harbour live coronaviruses for up to 96 hours at room temperature.

-Using D-Tech’s computeIT self-service device dispensing kiosk, you can safely lock your laptops, tablets and other devices in temperature-controlled bays for 72 hours* so the next user can be confident they have a device that is safe to pick up and to work on.
+Using D-Tech’s computeIT self-service device dispensing kiosk, you can safely lock your laptops, tablets and other devices for 72 hours (adjustable in line with current medical guidelines) so the next user can be confident they have a device that is safe to pick up and to work on.

 What are the benefits of sharing on-site IT assets?

 Modern workspaces have regularly been proven to more productive staff and ultimately a smarter use of resources.
 Combining flexible tech access with innovative working environments, more creatively stimulating workspaces, and even additional exposure to natural light has been shown to facilitate multiple benefits, including boosting staff alertness, engagement, and performance, reducing IT spending (sometimes by as much as 70%), and helping organisations improve their performance overall.

 Did you know a laptop is stolen every 53 seconds in the UK?
 Most commonly from bars and public transport.
 While the benefits of modern, flexible working are widely accepted, an additional benefit of on-site shared IT assets is the effect on a company’s bottom line.
 With the average total cost of a stolen laptop reaching as high as £35,000 – according to studies taking into account management and support costs and downtime, in addition to replacement hardware – do you want employees regularly removing your valuable IT equipment from the safety of your workplace?

 The computeIT solution